CompanyBook/massive_record/README.md

 http://wiki.apache.org/hadoop/Hbase/ThriftApi

-The generated Ruby files can be found under lib/massive_record/thrift/
+The generated Ruby files can be found under lib/massive_record/thrift/ The whole API (CRUD and more) is present in the Client object (Apache::Hadoop::Hbase::Thrift::Hbase::Client).
+The client can be easily initialized using the MassiveRecord connection :

+    conn = MassiveRecord::Connection.new(:host => 'localhost', :port => 9090)
+    conn.open

+    client = conn.client
+    # Do whatever you want with the client object

 ## Ruby API

 Thrift API wrapper :

     # Init a new connection with HBase
-    conn = MassiveRecord::Connection.new('localhost', 9090)
+    conn = MassiveRecord::Connection.new(:host => 'localhost', :port => 9090)
+    conn.open

-    # OR init a connection using the hbase.yml file with Rails
+    # OR init a connection using the config/hbase.yml file with Rails
     conn = MassiveRecord::Base.connection

     # Fetch tables name